parrisma/distledge/docs/howto/start-ui.md

 ## Export abi and contract address

 The UI needs to know about the contracts that have been deployed to the test network.
-SO teh command below make the deployment addresses and ```abi``` files available to the UI.
+So the command below make the deployment addresses and ```abi``` files available to the UI.

 ```bash
 yarn hardhat run ./scripts/exportToFrontEnd/updateFrontEnd.js --network localhost